 Further, the studies also indicated that the assessment and treatment of the cervical spine and vestibular system in the presence of persistent dizziness, neck pain, and/or headaches facilitate functional and symptomatic improvements and shorten recovery.
 [2, 3].

 In summary, studies indicate that treating the neck with manual therapy, manipulation and physiotherapy can significantly speed the recovery from a concussive injury.
 This type of care can be typically provided by a Doctor of Chiropractic, trained in the treatment of concussions.

-If you have suffered an injury and are experiencing signs and symptoms of a concussion, call our office at (314) 731-4383 immediately!
+If you have suffered an injury and are experiencing signs and symptoms of a concussion, call our office at (314) 731-4383 immediately or CLICK TO CALL NOW!
 Delayed treatment can make the recovery time longer and a greater chance of residual problems.

 About Dr. Schmaltz

 As a 1984 graduate of Life Chiropractic College, Dr. Martin Schmaltz has years of helping those who have been injured in auto accidents.
 He has extensive training and study in how the injury happens as well as the specific treatments and documentation to help his patients.
 He has a great working relationship with many attorneys in the St Louis area and is known for his detailed notes and diagnosis of the injured patient.